-Notes to Consolidated Financial Statements December 31, 2015, 2014, and 2013 (In thousands, except for per share data)
+NETSMART, INC. AND SUBSIDIARIES Notes to Consolidated Financial Statements December 31, 2015, 2014, and 2013

 The acquisition of Trend Business Services, Inc. is being treated as a purchase in accordance with ASC Topic 805, Business Combinations, which requires allocation of the purchase price to the estimated fair values of the assets acquired and liabilities assumed in the transaction.
 Our allocation of purchase price is based on management's judgment after evaluating several factors, including a preliminary valuation assessment.
 The allocation of purchase price is preliminary and subject to changes, which could be significant, as appraisals of tangible and intangible assets are finalized, and additional information becomes available.